 According to the Rhododendron Species foundation website.
 R. ciliatum was first “discovered” in the Sikkim Himalayan region of China.
 It was subsequently collected from the adjacent mountains of eastern Nepal, Bhutan, and southern Tibet.
 It is found from 8,000 to 13,000 feet in elevation growing in various habitats including coniferous forests, rhododendron thickets, and open rocky slopes.

 R. moupinense is a species native to western Sichuan, China and derives its name from the district of Moupin.
 First introduced into cultivation by E.H.
-“Chinese” Wilson in 1909, himself a notable English plant collector who introduced a large range of about 2000 of Asian plant species to the West; some sixty bear his name.
-Moupinense also begins flowering in early spring.
+“Chinese” Wilson in 1909, a notable English plant collector who introduced a large range of about 2000 Asian plant species to the West.
+(About 60 sixty bear his name).
+R. moupinense also begins flowering in early spring.

 So, with one parent definitely an alpine species, it’s no coincidence that R. cilipenense is reputedly hardy to about 5° Fahrenheit.
 Cilipinense is slow growing and has more of a rounded rather than an upright habit, and will eventually top out at about three feet after ten or more years.